Check Out Our List of Up-and-Coming Fintech Careers

-Although this distributed ledger technology was originally developed to account for the cryptocurrency Bitcoin, the fintech sector has found other uses.
-For instance, one solution includes the elimination of business intermediaries to make transactions cheaper, faster and more efficient.
-Some authorities also foresee its potential to provide more secure methods for record keeping.
+Although this distributed ledger technology was initially developed to account for the cryptocurrency Bitcoin, the fintech sector has found other uses.
+For instance, one solution includes the elimination of business intermediaries to make transactions less costly, faster and more efficient.
+Some authorities also foresee its potential to provide more secure methods for records management.

 As such, the demand for blockchain developers has skyrocketed.
-Upwork, a popular freelancing platform, reported that blockchain was the fastest-growing skill in their skill sets report with a 3,500 percent year-over-year growth in Q2 of 2018.
+Upwork, a popular freelancing platform, reported that blockchain was the fastest-growing skill with a 3,500% year-over-year growth in Q2 of 2018.

 - Implementing UI/UX design concepts to define the customer experience